A century of service

 The second half the century saw the establishment of a host of new services and auxiliaries, many of which would become the League’s core programs.
 The services were community focused, specialized, and creative.
 There was a strong focus on safety and supporting senior citizens.
 The nationwide establishment of the Assisteens signaled the League’s continuing dedication to women’s leadership.

 As the Los Angeles community changed, so did the League.
 Reflecting changing societal needs, the League established a program to aid Asian Americans and expanded its existing programs for counseling, parent education, and the care of children of working parents.
 Hollywood executives, entertainers, and dignitaries continued to play a large part in the league’s fundraising efforts and public relations.

 New century, new name!
 The national economic downturn of 2008 led to an evaluation and streamlining of League programs and services.
 The League returned to its original mission and focus of providing services for underserved children.
 In the second century of service, Assistance League of Southern California became Assistance League of Los Angeles!
-Today the League has five core programs: Foster Children’s Resource Center, Operation School Bell, Preschool Learning Center, Theatre for Children, and the Bright Future Scholarship Program.
+Today the League has five core programs: Foster Children’s Resource Center, Operation School Bell, Preschool Learning Center, Theatre for Children, and the Assistance League® of Los Angeles College Scholarship Program.
 These programs are supported by a multi-pronged system of auxiliaries and the League’s service enterprise (“CRVC”), to fulfill one mission: improving the lives of the most vulnerable children in the community.